nmp002/BIOL-5153/README.md

 - My first python script on GitHub

 ## 4.) ***write_pinnacle_slurm.py***
-- This python script prints a SLURM script to STDOUT for running jobs on the Pinnacle cluster
+- This python script creates a .slurm file that can be uploaded to the Pinnacle cluster
+- Includes the following variables as command-line arguments that are parsed by the ***argparse*** module:
+	**Positional:**
+	job_name

+	**Optional:**
+	queue
+	nodes
+	processors
+	walltime